AlexsanderHamir/GoFlow/README.md

 **GoFlow** is a tool for visualizing and tuning the performance of your concurrent systems.
 It lets you easily experiment with buffer sizes, goroutine counts, and stage depth to find the optimal configuration.

-- **Console Outpit**
+- **Console Output**
-  _A snapshot of the pipeline's runtime behavior and statistics:_
+  _Snapshot of the pipeline’s runtime behavior and key statistics:_

   ![Example Pipeline Visualization](example.png)

 - **Graphviz Pipeline Structure**
-  _A rendered DOT graph showing the stats and configuration of each stage:_
+  _Visual representation of the pipeline stages, displaying configuration and performance stats:_

   ![Pipeline Diagram](pipeline.svg)

+- **Goroutine Blocked Time Histogram**
-  _A rendered DOT graph showing a histogram of total blocked times across all goroutines of each stage:_
+  _Histogram visualizing total blocked times across all goroutines for each pipeline stage:_

   ![Goroutine Diagram](fraud.svg)